-Parameters destdir - Relative path to ./dist/APPNAME where the libraries should be put.
+- destdir Relative path to ./dist/APPNAME where the libraries should be put. - search_patterns List of dynamic library filename patterns to collect.

 get_module_file_attribute(package)

 Get the absolute path to the specified module or package.

 Modules and packages must not be directly imported in the main process during the analysis.
 Therefore, to avoid leaking the imports, this function uses an isolated subprocess when it needs to import the module and obtain its file attribute.